Last updated on October 10th, 2023 at 08:41 am

 - Look at the rotors, propellers, and battery.

 If you spot any problems, fixing them is generally a good idea before you store your drone.
 Nothing is more infuriating than taking your drone out of storage and preparing for a flight only to discover that it no longer works, or even worse, crashing it mid-flight because something went wrong.

 Before storing your drone, make sure it is in good condition.

 Thoroughly Clean Your Drone

-One of the most important steps if you want to prepare drones for short-term storage is to clean them thoroughly.
+Clean drones thoroughly is one of the most essential steps to prepare for short-term storage.
 Cleaning your drone entails removing obvious debris from the shell, gimbal, and camera, but it also extends beyond that.
 It would be best if you sometimes took your drone apart to eliminate built-up dust and filth.
 If you don’t want to go through the trouble of doing this, a blower brush or canned air may come in handy for removing dust from hard-to-reach areas such as the gimbal crevices or the propeller fittings.
-To carefully remove dust from cracks and nooks, use a pipe cleaner or soft brush.
+Use a pipe cleaner or soft brush to remove dust from cracks and nooks carefully.
 Some drones come with these tools when you order them.
 After you brush your drone clean, it’s time to wipe off the drone’s body with a gentle, clean microfiber cloth.

 You may also need to clean and grease the motors on certain drones.
 If you don’t know whether your drone needs greasing, you can google it or consult your user manual.
 It is good practice to do this if you want to prepare your drones for short-term storage.
 However, if you plan on storing it for an extended time, all these steps may be necessary.